STP marketing is the cornerstone of modern digital advertising.

-Nike is another giant that has successfully used STP marketing to their advantage.
-However, their approach has been slightly different from Apple.
+Nike is another giant that has successfully used STP marketing to its advantage.
+However, their approach has been slightly different from Apple’s.

 They have approached an audience that consists of teens and young adults that have a focus on athletics.
-As a result, a lot of their advertising revolves around sports.
 Additionally, they have a more extensive psychographic variable by attempting to capture high-achievers through inspiration and motivation.

 As such, you’ll often see Nike appearing in nearly all sports, numerous ads with famous athletes, and supporting products (e.g. Nike’s training club or running app).
-They do, however, attempt to position their product as something available to all by making it seem that athletics can be done by anyone.
+However, they attempt to position their product as something available to all by making it seem that athletics can be done by anyone.

 Amazon uses the broadest available segmentation of target market.
 In fact, in many cases, there isn’t that much targeting and segmentation involved as they try to reach all demographics, geographics, and psychographics of consumers.

-However, they do positioning in a subtle manner.
-Their method is called anticipatory positioning as they attempt to introduce products right as demand is beginning to appear.
+However, they do position themselves in a subtle manner.
+Their method is called anticipatory positioning as they attempt to introduce products right as demand begins to appear.
 A great example of such positioning has been Amazon Web Services.
 As said in their 2018 annual report:

 “We must invent on their behalf.
 We have to tap into our own inner imagination about what’s possible.
 AWS itself – as a whole – is an example.
 No one asked for AWS.
 No one.
 Turns out the world was in fact ready and hungry for an offering like AWS but didn’t know it.”

-Thus, a significant part of their positioning strategy is to anticipate demand before everyone else does.
-In other cases, Amazon might start developing their own products that beat the competition (Kindle is one example).
+Thus, a significant part of their positioning strategy is anticipating demand before everyone else.
+In other cases, Amazon might start developing its own products that beat the competition (Kindle is one example).

 Their product positioning, however, is something to talk about.
 Primarily, they try to position their drinks as something that brings happiness and well-being.
 As such, you should have noticed a wide array of advertisements involving families, friendships, and holidays.

-In fact, Coca Cola has such a strong connection to Christmas, that their designers are often credited for solidifying the color of Santa Claus’ suit (original incarnations of the symbol used tan).
-Even if this story isn’t true, Coca Cola has positioned their products so well that they have become intertwined with Christmas – a celebration of family and happiness.
+In fact, Coca-Cola has such a strong connection to Christmas that its designers are often credited for solidifying the color of Santa Claus’ suit (original incarnations of the symbol used tan).
+Even if this story isn’t true, Coca-Cola has positioned its products so well that they have become intertwined with Christmas – a celebration of family and happiness.

-McDonalds primarily targets low to middle income segments.
-It’s definitely not a premium brand, however, it is very accessible.
-As such, it can target a wide variety of low to middle income people.
+McDonalds primarily targets low to middle-income segments.
+It’s definitely not a premium brand, but it is accessible.
+As such, it can target a wide variety of low to middle-income people.

-Similarly to Coca Cola, McDonalds position themselves as something that brings joy to families.
-In fact, Ronald McDonald, the mascot, replaced their previous symbol, because the clown figure was a lot more popular with children.
+Similarly to Coca-Cola, Mcdonald’s position itself as something that brings joy to families.
+In fact, Ronald McDonald, the mascot, replaced their previous symbol because the clown figure was a lot more popular with children.

 STP marketing has led many companies to run significantly more effective campaigns.
 There’s no good reason why any business, especially a digital one, would avoid using STP.
 With all the data available nowadays, the process is much easier than before, but nets the same great benefits.